Vivienne Vignettes: Olympia

 From Classroom to Commonwealth

-Olympia began her career as a primary school teacher.
-She loved teaching and watching students learn, but felt drawn to do something more, so she took a short Information Technology course at Victoria University.
+I began my career as a primary school teacher.
+I loved being in the classroom and watching my students learn, but over time I felt drawn to do something more.
+That curiosity led me to take a short Information Technology course at Victoria University.

-After her cousin, a Professional Development Training officer with the Australian Public Service (APS), described their job, Olympia was intrigued.
-It was a chance to use her skills beyond the classroom and meet new people.
-She took the APS entry exam and soon joined a large government department in Melbourne's CBD.
+Around that time, my cousin, who worked as a Professional Development Training officer in the Australian Public Service (APS), told me about their role.
+I was intrigued.
+It felt like an opportunity to use my skills in a different way, beyond the classroom, while connecting with new people.
+I sat the APS entry exam and soon found myself working in a large government department in Melbourne’s CBD.

 Finding her Stride in IT and Education